 The following software components are validated for compatibility with LiCO HPC/AI:

 - Operating System: CentOS/RHEL 8.2, SUSE SLES 15.1

 - File Systems: IBM Spectrum Scale, Lustre

 - Job Scheduling & Orchestration: IBM Spectrum LSF v10

 - Development Tools: GNU compilers, Intel Cluster Toolkit

-The following servers are supported to run LiCO.
+The following Lenovo servers are supported to run with LiCO HPC/AI.
 This server must run one of the supported operating systems as well as the validated software stack, as described in the Validated Software Components section.

-Additional Lenovo ThinkSystem and System x servers may be compatible with LiCO and validated upon request.
+Additional Lenovo ThinkSystem and System x servers may be compatible with LiCO.
 Contact your Lenovo sales representative for more information.